 Handling Auth and Connection Failures

 Real networks have unreachable devices and wrong passwords.
-Catch the specific exceptions Paramiko raises so a single bad device does not kill a whole run:
+Catching the specific exceptions Paramiko raises keeps a single bad device from killing a whole run:

 import paramiko, socket